hdclark/DICOMautomaton/README.md

 See [LICENSE.txt](LICENSE.txt) for details about the license.
 Informally, `DICOMautomaton` is available under a GPLv3+ license.
-The Imebra library is bundled for convenience and was not written by the author; consult the Imebra license file [src/imebra/license.txt](src/imebra/license.txt) which is informally a simplified BSD-like license.
+The Imebra library is bundled for convenience and was not written by the author; consult the Imebra [license file](src/imebra20121219/license.txt) which is informally a simplified BSD-like license.

 All liability is herefore disclaimed.
 The person(s) who use this source and/or software do so strictly under their own volition.
 They assume all associated